-Mr. Shah presently serves as non-executive chairman of the board for CorePoint Lodging (NYSE:CPLG).
-He is also a member of the Industry Real Estate and Finance Advisory Council (IREFAC) of the American Hotel and Lodging Association and serves on owner advisory boards with Marriott International and Hyatt Hotels Corporation.
+Mr. Shah presently serves as non-executive chairman of the board for CorePoint Lodging (NYSE:CPLG) and serves on advisory boards with Marriott International and Hyatt Hotels Corporation.
+He is also a member of the Industry Real Estate and Finance Advisory Council (IREFAC) of the American Hotel and Lodging Association.

-Mr. Shah is an active supporter of educational objectives and is currently serving his third term as a member of the Board of Trustees for his alma mater, Wake Forest University.
+Mr. Shah is an active supporter of educational objectives and is currently serving his fourth term as a member of the Board of Trustees for his alma mater, Wake Forest University.

-Mr. Williams is a partner and chief investment officer with responsibility for
+Mr. Williams is a principal and chief investment officer with responsibility for leading the

-Prior to joining Noble in 2004, Mr. Williams was a managing principal with Hardin Capital, a joint venture between DLJ Real Estate Capital Partners and Hardin Construction where he led investment and asset management activities.
-Mr. Williams previously held senior executive roles with Coopers & Lybrand, InterContinental Hotels and Laventhol & Horwath.
-He has more than 38 years of industry experience and began his career in hotel operations.
+Prior to joining Noble in 2004, Mr. Williams was a managing principal with Hardin Capital, a joint venture between DLJ Real Estate Capital Partners and Hardin Construction, where he led investment and asset management activities.
+Mr. Williams previously held senior executive roles with Coopers & Lybrand, InterContinental Hotels, and Laventhol & Horwath.
+He has more than 40 years of hospitality industry experience and began his career in hotel operations.

 Mr. Williams received B.A. degrees in Business and French from Rutgers University.
 He currently serves on the owner’s advisory board for Hyatt Hotels Corporation.

-Mr. Brunt is a partner with responsibility for sourcing and
+Mr. Brunt is a principal with responsibility for sourcing and underwriting new investments

-underwriting new investments encompassing individual asset and portfolio acquisitions, land, and new development
+encompassing individual asset and portfolio acquisitions, land, and new development

 Mr. Brunt received a B.A. from Trinity College and an M.B.A. from Southern Methodist University.
 He is a former professional violinist and spent two years as a member of the Memphis Symphony Orchestra.
 Mr. Brunt currently serves as a board member of the Atlanta Symphony Orchestra and the Atlanta Midtown Alliance.
 He is also a member of the AHLA Lodging Investment Council and a member of the Urban Land Institute.

-Mr. Bhoopathy is a partner with responsibility for capital
+Mr. Bhoopathy is a principal with primary responsibility for capital market relationships,

-markets, asset dispositions and transaction management.
-In addition, he leads
+asset dispositions, and transaction management.
+In addition, he leads contract documentation

-Mr. Conley is a partner and chief financial officer with
+Mr. Conley is a principal and chief financial officer with responsibility for financial

 Prior to joining Noble in 2006, Mr. Conley held senior executive and finance roles at Wyndham International and Embassy Suites.
-He has more than 38 years of lodging industry experience.
+He has more than 40 years of hospitality industry experience.

 Mr. Conley is a Certified Public Accountant and received a B.S. in Accounting from Arizona State University and an M.B.A from Southern Methodist University.

-Prior to joining Noble in 1997, Mr. Nicholas held senior roles at PROMUS Hotels prior to its acquisition by Hilton.
-He has more than 30 years of hospitality industry experience and began his career in hotel operations.
+Prior to joining Noble in 1997, Mrs. Payne held senior roles at PROMUS Hotels before its acquisition by Hilton.
+She has more than 38 years of hospitality industry experience.